NateEag/nateeag.com/drafts/hardware-notes.md

 The LED supposedly has a 50,000 hours runtime, which if you bicycle 2 hours / day would last you ~70 years.

-I'd rather have one with a user-replaceable bulb, too, but still - seems like a good candidate for now.
+I'd rather have one with a user-replaceable bulb, too, but still - this works and is better than a lot of the options.

 ## PedalCell